 Payment of tuition and fees

-Students who are recipients of financial aid or scholarships may be able to postpone payment of registration fees.
+Students who are recipients of financial aid or scholarships may be able to postpone payment of registration fees until such aid or scholarship is funded.
 Postponing payment of registration fees is called a deferment.
 Deferments allow students with unpaid fees to remain registered for classes, but only until the deferment expires.
+There is a deferment fee listed under “Tuition and Fees.”
+Students remain responsible for tuition and fees regardless of the receipt of lack of receipt of expected financial aid, loans, or scholarships.
 For additional information please contact the Registrar.

 With limited exception, all fees are non-refundable.